emilio-anti/edl-nginx-hi/README.md

 Currently the repository contains 2 branches dev and main which belongs to stage.

-The repository triggers an automatic deployment using circleci config.yml file or can be built manually.
+The repository triggers an automatic deployment using circleci config.yml file for each branch or can be built manually.
 If you go through the repository there are README.md files with information about the deployment.

 # Using environment variables in nginx configuration
 The image was modified in order to be able to add environment variables to the .conf file.
 The index.html was modified also so it can display the values Environment and a Secret.